What are Customer Retention and Churn Rates and How Do I Improve Them?

 By actively seeking feedback, you can uncover common reasons for churn, such as:

-Poor Customer Service: Are your customers struggling to get help or resolution to their problems?
+• Poor Customer Service: Are your customers struggling to get help or resolve their problems?
 Invest in well-trained and empowered support staff to ensure you improve customer experience.

-Lack of Value: Does your product or service meet their needs?
+• Lack of Value: Does your product or service meet customers' needs?
 Have your offerings evolved to keep pace with changing customer expectations?
-Conduct regular customer research to ensure what you offer remains relevant.
+Conduct regular customer research to ensure that what you offer remains relevant.

 Focus on Customer Satisfaction